 There are plenty of hole-in-the-wall dumpling places in San Francisco, many selling one lb of frozen dumplings for a couple dollars.
-But there’s just something about making your own filling and folding the wrappers that hits the spot.
+But there's just something about making your own filling and folding the wrappers that hits the spot.
+This pork cabbage dumpling is one of the more common fillings, easy to make, and great steamed, pan-fried, or served with a piping hot broth.

 I remember visiting my great-aunt's as a child and watching 2 generations of women making dumplings for big family dinners.
 My great-aunts, my grandmother, and my mom would sit around a square table, folding dumplings while chattering away to the latest family gossip.
 I never thought to learn the recipe until I moved back to the States.